stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 When the spell ends, the target can't move and suffers -1d to Dexterity defence until after its next turn, as a wave of lethargy sweeps over it.

 **At Higher Levels.** If you cast this spell using 3 mana or more, then the target also gains +1d to melee and ranged attacks.
 If you cast this spell using 4 mana or more, then the target gains an additional action on each of its turns.

+## Levitate
+*2nd Level Transmutation*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** 60 feet<br>
+**Components:** V, S, M *(A metal spring.)* <br>
+**Duration:** Sustained, 10 minutes

+One creature or loose object of your choice that you can see within range rises vertically, up to 20 feet, and remains suspended there for the duration.
+The spell can levitate a target that weighs up to 500 pounds.
+An unwilling creature that succeeds on a Constitution defence check is unaffected.

+**At Higher Levels.** When you cast this spell using 3 or mana, you can choose to add an additional 20 feet or lift an additional 500 pounds for each additional mana used.

 ## Magic Weapon
 *2nd Level Transmutation*<br>